aakaru/Mini-Projects/README.md

 * CLI Text Editor

   A minimalist command-line tool that allows users to view and edit text files through a straightforward terminal interface.

+* Reminder Tool

+  Here's a brief one-liner description for your project:

+"A command-line tool written in Go that schedules and displays system notifications for time-based reminders."